AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 >[!CONTEXTUALHELP]
 >id="aca_onboarding_dataview_change_dialog"
 >title="New Data view"
->abstract="The selection of a new data view will result in an update to that data view to include Content Analytics metrics and dimensions.
+>abstract="The selection of a new data view results in an update to that data view to include Content Analytics metrics and dimensions.
 If necessary, the associated connection is also updated to include Content Analytics datasets.
 The connection and data view that are currently configured for Content Analytics are not modified."

 >[!CONTEXTUALHELP]
 >id="aca_onboarding_dataview_cleanup_labels_dialog"